StreetScienceCommunity/StreetScienceCommunity.github.io/about.md

 We have high ethical standards, including:

-- Education Help educate the public about science and biotechnology, their benefits and implications
+- **Education**: Help educate the public about science and biotechnology, their benefits and implications
-- Transparency Emphasize transparency and the sharing of ideas, knowledge, data, protocols and results.
+- **Transparency**: Emphasize transparency and the sharing of ideas, knowledge, data, protocols and results.
-- Open science Promote citizen science and decentralized access to science.
+- **Open science**: Promote citizen science and decentralized access to science.
-- Modesty Know you don’t know everything.
+- **Modesty** Know you don't know everything.
-- Community Carefully listen to any concerns and questions and respond honestly
+- **Community**: Carefully listen to any concerns and questions and respond honestly
-- Respect Respect humans and all living systems.
+- **Respect**: Respect humans and all living systems.
-- Responsibility Recognize the complexity and dynamics of living systems and our responsibility towards them.
+- **Responsibility**: Recognize the complexity and dynamics of living systems and our responsibility towards them.

 ## What do we need?